-I’m lately more focused on Failory’s growth and new projects.
-It’s been a few months with this new organization but it’s already bringing great results, seen on our faster launch of projects and revenue growth.
+Lately, I’m more focused on Failory’s growth and new projects.
+It’s been a few months with this new organization, but it’s already bringing great results, seen on our faster launch of projects and revenue growth.

-Third and lastly, keep your newsletter clean.
+Finally, keep your newsletter clean.
 Remove cold subscribers every 2-3 months.

 Need a Facebook Ads substitute for your business?
 There’s always an opportunity…

 Is email marketing important to your company?
 Searching for a top-notch email…